-FY2022 KEY MANAGEMENT PERSONNEL PIP TARGETS
+FY2023 KEY MANAGEMENT PERSONNEL PIP TARGETS

-The performance right grant is based on a 5-day volume weighted average share price of \$4.1250, calculated from 06 August 2021.
-The performance period is 1 July 2021 to 30 June 2022 and performance is assessed against a scorecard of internal key performance indicators as determined by the Board.
+The performance right grant allocation is based on a 5-day volume weighted average share price of \$3.51, calculated from 11 August 2022.
+The performance period is 1 July 2022 to 30 June 2023 and performance is assessed against a scorecard of internal key performance indicators as determined by the Board.

 Once assessed, the performance rights become performance qualified, and vesting is then based on continuous service.
 These vesting periods assist the Group with its targeted retention strategy of Key Management Personnel and executive management team.
-The vesting schedule is 50% of the qualified rights vest in August 2023 (Tranche 1) and 50% vest in August 2024 (Tranche 2).
+The vesting schedule is 50% of the qualified rights vest in August 2024 (Tranche 1) and 50% vest in August 2025 (Tranche 2).